Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Algorithm

 \subsection{Outline}

-The algorithm for finding the maximal distance between a lower prevision and the natural extension of its restriction to $\mathcal K$ is based on equation \eqref{eq-maximal-distance-long}.
+The algorithm for finding the maximal distance between a lower prevision and the natural extension of its restriction to $\mathcal K$ is based on equation \eqref{eq-final-bound}.
 As shown in previous sections, the maximal distance can be computed in terms of extreme points $\extp$ of $\cset$.
-Efficient algorithms for finding the extreme points are known (\cite{dyer1977algorithm, DYER1982359, matheiss1980survey, chen1991line}), whose worst case complexity is estimated to $O(n^2dv)$ (see e.g. \cite{Avis1992}), where $n$ is the number of constraints, $d$ the dimension, and $v$ the number of extreme points (vertices).
+Efficient algorithms for finding the extreme points are known (\cite{dyer1977algorithm, DYER1982359, matheiss1980survey, chen1991line, Barber:1996:QAC:235815.235821}), whose worst case complexity is estimated to $O(n^2dv)$ (see e.g. \cite{Avis1992}), where $n$ is the number of constraints, $d$ the dimension, and $v$ the number of extreme points (vertices).

 For every extreme point $E$ we need to find the face whose most distant point is nearest to $E$.
 It is reasonable to start with the faces nearest to $E$, which certainly are those, whose extreme points include $E$.
 Finding the maximal distances for those faces gives a reasonable estimate of the maximal distance for the given $E$; however, there might exist faces whose most distant points are nearer than that.
-Even though there is no obvious way to select those faces, they must certainly not contain extreme points that dominate all the extreme points of any face, whose distances to $E$ have already been calculated.
-Filtering out the set of faces containing dominating extreme points is relatively fast operation that significantly reduces the number of faces left to examine.
+Yet, examining all faces would mean a lot of redundant analysis.
+In fact, in most cases examining the neighbour faces gives reasonable estimate, which is seldom improved by analysing the remaining faces.

-\begin{rem} Non-negativity constraints of the form $p\cdot 1_x \ge 0$ may appear among \eqref{eq-non-redundant-constraints}, where $1_x$ does not belong to $\mathcal K$.
-This means that the corresponding credal set $\cset$ contains faces of the form $\cset_x = \{ P\in \cset \colon P\cdot 1_x = 0 \}$, which must be excluded from the set of faces that necessarily intersect the credal set of $\lpr$, and whose distance from $E$ is a candidate for the smallest distance.
-In the algorithm, this requires an additional test whether a face corresponds to an original gamble.
-However, to keep the presentation simple, we will sometimes assume that every face of $\cset$ is of the form $\cset_f$, where $f\in\mathcal K$. \end{rem}
+Proposition~\ref{prop-exclude-extreme} gives a useful criterion for filtering out faces that are too distant from $E$, and thus reducing the number of faces that need to be examined in cases where we want the exact value of \eqref{eq-final-bound}.
+That is, a face $\mathcal M_{f'}$ is filtered out if there exists an already analyzed face $\mathcal M_{f}$, so that every extreme point of $\mathcal M_{f'}$ dominates all extreme points of $\mathcal M_{f}$.
+In that case the maximal distance from $E$ to $\mathcal M_{f'}$ clearly cannot be smaller than the maximal distance to $\mathcal M_{f}$.
+And since we are looking for the minimal maximal distance, $\mathcal M_{f'}$ can be left out.
+Filtering out such faces is relatively fast operation that significantly reduces the number of quadratic optimizations needed.